PhD (Management) [University of Technology, Sydney]

 In 2011 I was elected Chair of the Academy of Management's Practice Theme Committee (PTC), a strategic leadership committee of the Academy of Management, the largest management association in the world.
 More recently I was appointed Academic Advisor and ex officio-Board member of the International Association of Contract and Commercial Management (www.iaccm.com).

-I have co-authored several highly cited papers in a range of journals including Organization Science (FT top 45; 4*), Organization Studies (FT top 45; 4), Journal of Business Ethics (FT top 45; 3); Business History (4); Journal of Management Inquiry (3); Management Learning (3), International Journal of Project Management (2) amongst others.
+I have co-authored several highly cited papers in a range of journals including Organization Science, Organization Studies, Journal of Business Ethics, Business History, Journal of Management Inquiry, Management Learning, and International Journal of Project Management.
 I am a reviewer for the ESRC (international projects) as well as for several major journals and conferences.
+My work on mega-projects was recently recognized in an University of Oxford study by Prof. Bent Flyvbjerg as third in the top ten seminal pieces on mega-projects.

 Academy of Management